Daffodil Days Tips

 On this page you’ll find tips & tutorials to help you make your own Daffodil Days!
 You’ll find information about:

-In Daffodil Days you only need 2 colors – 1 skein each of Manos del Uruguay Milo.
-The color you start with is color A and in the sample that is the darker yellow shade.
 When wearing your shawl/scarf, this is the color that will be closest to your neck, at the top of the shawl.
 Then color B is the color that is at the bottom of your shawl.
-When choosing your 2 colors, this is just good info to keep in mind!
+When choosing your two colors, this is just good info to keep in mind!

 m1 & YO increases